Kare100/photomed-request-tracker/README.md

 - New requests appear instantly at the top of the list
 - Each request has a status (`New`, `In Review`, `Resolved`, `Rejected`) that can be changed directly from its card
 - Filter requests by **status** and **type**, and **search** by name, email, message, or company
+- A summary bar shows the total number of requests and a breakdown by status
+- Delete a request directly from its card
+- Attach a screenshot (under 1MB) to a request - shown as a thumbnail on the card, click to view fullscreen
+- Export all requests to a CSV file
 - Data persists across page refreshes using `localStorage`

 ## Tech stack